febattista/SDP_lift_and_project/README.md

 ## Optional requirements
 This repo comes with all LP formulations used in computations already available.
-However, tools to replicate them are available and rely on C routines `cliquer` [2].
+However, tools to replicate them are provided and rely on C routines `cliquer` [2].
 In order to use these functionalities, the following packages are required:
 - [Make](https://www.gnu.org/software/make/)
 - [GCC](https://gcc.gnu.org)